 Washington D.C. – House Armed Services Committee Ranking Member Adam Smith made the following statement at the Army posture hearing today:

-“Thank you again Mr. Chairman, I yield back my time.”
+“Thank you Mr. Chairman.
+I yield back.”